nrv-framework/NRV/ReadMe.md

 ### COMSOL Installation (optional)

 NRV can perform computations of FEM with COMSOL.
 However, the end user has to provide a valid commercial installed license by its own.
 COMSOL installation can be performed before or after NRV's installation.
-For using COMSOL, information about the installation must be specified in the ''nrv/_misc'' code folder, by filling the following fields in the ''NRV.ini'' file:
+For using COMSOL, information about the installation must be specified in the `nrv/_misc` code folder, by filling the following fields in the 'NRV.ini' file:

     [COMSOL]
     COMSOL_STATUS = True